Titles and Roles

 Biography

-Meena Thirunavu, MD, is assistant professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Thirunavu serves as associate director, Division of Community Oncology at Emory Johns Creek Hospital and Emory Buford Clinic.
-Board certified in hematology and medical oncology, she specializes in the treatment of a wide range of oncologic and hematologic disorders with particular interest in breast cancer, lymphomas, cancer genetics and coagulation disorders.
+Meena Thirunavu, MD, is assistant professor and serves as director of the Division of General Hematology and Medical Oncology in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Board certified in hematology and medical oncology, Dr. Thirunavu specializes in the treatment of a wide range of oncologic and hematologic disorders with particular interest in breast cancer, lymphomas, cancer genetics and coagulation disorders.
+She is based primarily at Emory Johns Creek Hospital and Emory Buford Clinic.

 She was in practice in the Midwest for six years before joining the faculty at Winship Cancer Institute of Emory University in Atlanta.